-The City's 2022/23 financial year budgets (as detailed in the Operational Plan and included in the attached schedules) form the basis of the financial projections within the Long Term Financial Plan.
-While relevant adjustments have been made in the plan's short to medium term in respect of the impact of the Covid-19 pandemic, the underlying Income Statement and Balance Sheet are taken to substantially represent "business-as-usual".
+The City's 2023/24 financial year budgets (as detailed in the Operational Plan and included in the attached schedules) form the basis of the financial projections within the Long Term Financial Plan.
+While relevant adjustments have been made in the plan's short to medium term in respect of the recovery out of the Covid-19 pandemic and related inflationary pressures, the underlying Income Statement and Balance Sheet are taken to substantially represent "business-as-usual".
 The underlying income and expenditure form the basis of the later years in the plan, having been escalated by appropriate indices, with appropriate adjustments.